ThomasDang93/programming-blog/README.md

 This helps decouple the deployment process for production environment while still allowing you to run this project locally.
 When you decide to deploy to a hosting environment, it is recommended that you establish environment variables for that host instead of hardcoding sensitive information like secret keys.
-Open `.env` and proceed to set up those variables.
+Open `.env` and proceed to set up those variables, including the SECRET_ACCESS_KEY that you saved earlier.
 Some variables may be optional depending on whether or not you need them for local testing.

 ## Step 6

-Run `python manage.py migrate` to create the blog models.
+Run `python manage.py makemigrations` and then `python manage.py migrate` to create the blog models.

 ## Step 7